dortania/Wireless-Buyers-Guide/types-of-wireless-card/pcie.md

 * [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup/releases)
 * [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM/releases)
+  * BrcmBluetoothInjector
-  * BrcmBluetoothInjector (don't use on macOS 12)
+    * Do not use with macOS 12, use BlueToolFixup instead
+    * If you dual boot both macOS 11 or under and macOS 12, `MinKernel` and `MaxKernel` under `Kernel -> Add` in your config can be used to load one kext or the other in a specific OS
   * BrcmFirmwareData
   * BrcmPatchRAM fix:
     * BrcmPatchRAM3 for macOS 10.14+ (must be paired with BrcmBluetoothInjector unless on macOS 12)
     * BrcmPatchRAM2 for macOS 10.11-10.14
     * BrcmPatchRAM for macOS 10.10 and older
   * BlueToolFixup:
     * Used in place of BrcmBluetoothInjector on macOS 12
+    * See above dual booting note

 # Older Models (unsupported in Mojave)